Austin-BG/HTaM/README.md

 Vadim Ingwall Baranovsky – partial translation of the third component into English

-MidnightVoyager, contralexical – proofreading English texts
+MidnightVoyager, contralexical, Guest Raelis, Fishmalk_1 – proofreading English texts

 NiGHTMARE - ideas and texts of phrases